 And, discounts to policyholders in communities who participate in the Community Rating System will continue.
 Communities will continue to earn National Flood Insurance Program rate discounts of 5% - 45% based on the Community Rating System classification.
-However, since Risk Rating 2.0 does not use flood zones to determine flood risk, the discount will be uniformly applied to all policies throughout the participating community, regardless of whether the structure is inside or outside of the Special Flood Hazard Area.
+However, since the new priving approach does not use flood zones to determine flood risk, the discount will be uniformly applied to all policies throughout the participating community, regardless of whether the structure is inside or outside of the Special Flood Hazard Area.

 Newly Identified as Lower Flood Risk

 When going from a high-risk zone (e.g., Zone A) to a moderate-low risk zone (i.e., Zone X), the mandatory purchase requirement is removed, though lenders always reserve the right to require it.
 Because flood zones and Base Flood Elevations (BFEs) are no longer a rating variable, there is no change in premium when the map changes if the property owner chooses to continue coverage.
 Similarly, a decrease in BFE will result in no change in premium when the map changes.